 and buses start running on time.
 This is nothing that I especially notice with the 130 running between Macclesfield and Manchester but quieter traffic during the school holidays has been something that I have known since I lived in Edinburgh.
-Then, I put it down to the school run stopping up for a while but I have come to realise that there is more to it than that.
-Parents time their annual leave to coincide with the holidays and that makes more apparent again.
-Then, there’s the current economic downturn and I really noticed how much quieter the traffic was in the first few weeks of the year.
-It must have allowed Bowers to re-time their buses more tightly but there remain days when the 130 can be hit and miss to say the least.
+Then, I put it down to people not driving their kids to school but I have come to realise that there is more to it than that.
+Parents time their annual leave to coincide with the holidays and that makes it more apparent again.
+Then, there’s the current economic downturn and I noticed how much quieter the traffic was in the first few weeks of the year.
+It must have allowed Bowers to re-time their buses more tightly but there remain days when the 130 can be hit and miss, to say the least.

 Only those almost incessant roadworks seek to spoil the bus timing idyll and this could be a very tempting time to set them in motion.
 Some, however, will not fit the available time with a three-month disruption hitting Chester Road between Broken Cross roundabout and the fire station.
 Then, there’s Buxton Road and Fence Avenue too.
 A recent look on Cheshire’s roadworks map reveals that Macclesfield is besieged by the blighters but Wilmslow doesn’t escape either so the 130 gets diverted while going around there.

-Even with all of the activity, it’s best to enjoy the quietness before the school year recommences in September.
+Even with all of the ongoing work, it’s best to enjoy the quietness before the school year recommences in September.
 Then, those pesky road works can only have their effects amplified and I only wonder how many complaints will get made.